Introducing Kubectl with Oracle Cloud Native Environment

 user:

-This presents the same information shown in the previous step.
-However, these fields are not presented in full:
+This output presents the same information shown in the previous step.
+However, it does not present these fields in full:

 • certificate-authority-data